NatSte01/AUTOMATED-BUILD-ORDERS-v1.0.0/README.md

 This project is specifically designed for the Cortex faction in Beyond All Reason.
 Contributions should maintain compatibility with the existing unit database and optimization algorithms.

+Should you have other ideas, such as adding factions, adding more units and buildings, making tech tree robust, and much more.
+Please submit it so that I can test the program and merge it.

+Ultimately I want this program to be a widget, it has a lot more improvements needed and I know most of the code there will be mediocre since I am not a coder.
+But please let me know if you have suggestions.

 ## License

 See `LICENSE` file for details.